 Adding cedar strips

-7. Cut 9 pieces of cedar strips slightly longer than the stenciled board images so they completely cover the stenciling.
+7. For a rustic look, cut 9 pieces of cedar strips slightly longer width-wise than the stenciled board images so they completely cover the tree shape stenciling.

 You could also add wood stain to the cedar strips if you wished to make them darker.
 I left mine natural.